NetworkGradeLinux/mion-docs/CONTRIBUTING.md

 ### Changes to Meta Documentation

-If you're working on this README or anything in either `_meta` or in the _drafts folder, `_drafts`, you can easily view how the markdown will look using [grip](https://github.com/joeyespo/grip).
+If you're working on this README or anything in either the wiki or in the _drafts folder, `_drafts`, you can easily view how the markdown will look using [grip](https://github.com/joeyespo/grip).
 See link for installation and use.